ItsJustSomeDude/tokification-android/README.md

 waiting, sorted by the current TVal of each player.
 These reports will be shown both on the main screen of the app, and in the notification.

+## Permissions and Privacy

+Tokification requests a few permissions:

+Notification Access

+- Used to read Egg, Inc. notifications to track incoming tokens and chicken runs.
+    * Only Egg, Inc. and Tokification's own notifications are read.
+See the `Convert.kt` file [here]() if concerned about what these are used for.
+- Optionally used to dismiss notifications after processing.

+Show Notifications

+- Used to show the Actions for quickly recording Sent tokens.
+- Optionally used for sending fake Egg, Inc. notifications for debugging purposes.
+See the `NotificationHelper.kt` file [here]().

+Network

+- Optionally used to check for updates.
+- Optionally used to send usage information and analytics.